Connect with us

 • MDHS has lobbied unsuccessfully for legislation to roll back some provisions of the 2017 HOPE Act (Act to Restore Hope, Opportunity and Prosperity for Everyone).
 The act imposed some of the strictest eligibility restrictions in the nation, primarily for clients of the Supplemental Nutrition Assistance Program (SNAP), or food stamps, creating maze of bureaucratic red tape that burdens the department and arbitrarily kicks people off the programs.
 Anderson said the state should repeal the HOPE Act.

-• Mississippi could be on the hook to pay back $75 million to $95 million, depending on how much spending the U.S. Department of and Human Services deems impermissible, plus additional penalties if the federal government finds the misspending was intentional.
+• Mississippi could be on the hook to pay back $75 million to $95 million, depending on how much spending the U.S. Department of Health and Human Services deems impermissible, plus additional penalties if the federal government finds the misspending was intentional.
 The money would have to come from state coffers, HHS told Mississippi Today in 2020.

-The known TANF corruption scandal — in which forensic auditors say state and nonprofit misspent $77 million — occurred from 2016 to 2020, but the state's not to use much of the money on evidenced-based methods to reduce or prevent poverty began long before, and it has continued since.
+The known TANF corruption scandal — in which forensic auditors say state and nonprofit officials misspent $77 million — occurred from 2016 to 2020, but the state’s decision not to use much of the money on evidenced-based methods to reduce or prevent poverty began long before, and it has continued since.

 “That we have had nearly $100 million per year for 26 years in welfare funds and that we still have the highest poverty rate of any state is, in my opinion, downright sinful,” Carol Burnett, founder of the Mississippi Low-Income Child Care Initiative, said at the hearing.